 Scientists are testing other immunotherapies for metastatic HNSCC in clinical trials.
 A clinical trial happens when researchers believe a new medication or new way of using a drug may help certain people.
 They test it on a small number of patient volunteers.
 It helps researchers figure out how well these treatments work, and who should take them.
 If the studies show the drug is effective, the FDA will consider approving it for the disease it was tested on.

 Is Immunotherapy Right for You?

 Your doctor will talk to you about whether immunotherapy may be an option for your condition.
-If she thinks you would benefit from a drug that’s in a clinical trial, she’ll help you apply for that study.
+If they think you would benefit from a drug that’s in a clinical trial, they’ll help you apply for that study.

 Like any cancer treatment, your doctor and medical team will watch your health closely while you’re getting immunotherapy.
 If the treatment doesn’t lead to the results you and your doctor were hoping for, your medical team will work together to find other treatments for you to try.
 That may involve different forms of immunotherapy or other treatments like radiation or chemotherapy.